-Construction of the Preferred Alternative and each of the Candidate Build Alternatives would disturb land areas beyond the existing roadway infrastructure.
+Construction of the Preferred Alternative and each of the Build Alternatives would disturb land areas beyond the existing roadway infrastructure.
 The areas of disturbance range from 143,1692 square feet (3.3 acres) for the narrowest alternative (Alternative 2) to 219,176 square feet (5.0 acres) for Alternative 4.
-The revised designs for Preferred Alternative substantially reduced the total disturbed areas compared to the original Alternative 3 by incorporating reduced sidewalk widths in the segments adjacent to embassy properties and minor alignment refinements.
+The revised designs for Preferred Alternative substantially reduced the total disturbed areas compared to the original Alternative 3 by incorporating reduced sidewalk widths in the segments adjacent to properties of the Sovereign Nations and minor alignment refinements.
 To minimize off-site impacts, Erosion and Sediment Control and Stormwater Management Plans would be developed in accordance with DC Municipal Regulations.

-The Preferred Alternative and each of the Candidate Build Alternatives would result in improvements to local water quality by incorporating effective stormwater management systems.
+The Preferred Alternative and each of the Build Alternatives would result in improvements to local water quality by incorporating effective stormwater management systems.
 The proposed systems would reduce the volume and velocity of stormwater runoff entering receiving surface waters by increasing retention and infiltration.
 The improved stormwater management systems would offset all additional runoff generated through increased impervious areas created by the alternatives.

 In-stream work for this project would include replacement of the crossing at Soapstone Creek, reconstruction of culvert outfalls to Broad Branch, and restoration of existing or construction of new retaining walls along Broad Branch.
-Such in-stream work would require permits with the U.S. Army Corps of Engineers and District Department of the Environment in accordance with Sections 402 and 404 of the Clean Water Act.
+Such in-stream work would require permits with the U.S. Army Corps of Engineers and the District Department of Energy and Environment (DOEE) in accordance with Sections 402 and 404 of the Clean Water Act.
+Disturbed portions of the stream bed and shores will be restored to original conditions following construction of stormwater outfalls and the restoration of adjacent retaining walls.
+The proposed stormwater management system, such as new culvert outfalls, will include a series of best management practices (BMPs) to reduce the flow of stormwaters and minimize scour and plunge pool creation to lessen effects to downstream/receiving waters.

 A portion of the existing Broad Branch Road lies within the 10-year floodplain for Broad Branch stream, resulting in significant erosion damage to the roadway.
-The area of impervious surfaces within the floodplain would increase due to the addition of new pavement, curbs, gutters, sidewalk and/or bike lanes in each of the alternatives and the new sidewalk included as Option B. Additional floodplain encroachment would involve between 15,516 square feet (0.36 acres) for Candidate Build Alternative 2 and 27,429 square feet (0.63 acres) for Candidate Build Alternative.
-Design refinements incorporated into the Preferred Alternative result in a total additional floodplain encroachment of 19,434 square feet, which is 4,813 square feet less of additional floodplain encroachment than Candidate Build Alternative 3 (24,247 square feet).
+The area of impervious surfaces within the floodplain would increase due to the addition of new pavement, curbs, gutters, sidewalk and/or bike lanes in each of the alternatives and the new sidewalk included as Option B. Additional floodplain encroachment would involve between 15,516 square feet (0.36 acres) for Build Alternative 2 and 27,429 square feet (0.63 acres) for Build Alternative 4 - the widest alternative.
+Design refinements incorporated into the Preferred Alternative result in a total additional floodplain encroachment of 19,434 square feet, which is 4,813 square feet less of additional floodplain encroachment than Build Alternative 3 (24,247 square feet).
 None of the encroachments are expected to cause any increase in backwater elevations.
 An overall reduction in backwater flooding is expected with the increased floodwater capacity provided by the new culvert over Soapstone Creek.